 Definitions for key terms used in RAFs often differ across jurisdictions and even within financial institutions.
 The term 'risk appetite framework' and its single elements may have different meanings throughout the industry.
-For the purposes of these Principles, the following definitions are used which aim to establish a common nomenclature for supervisors and firms.
+For the purposes of these Principles, the following definitions are used which aim to establish a common nomenclature for supervisors and financial institutions to facilitate discussions on risk appetite.

-Risk appetite framework:

-The overall approach, including policies, processes, controls, and systems through which risk appetite is established, communicated, and monitored.
+- Risk appetite framework: The overall approach, including policies, processes, controls, and systems through which risk appetite is established, communicated, and monitored.
 It includes a risk appetite statement, risk limits, and an outline of the roles and responsibilities of those overseeing the implementation and monitoring of the RAF.
-The RAF should consider material risks to the firm, as well as to the firm's reputation vis-à-vis policyholders, depositors, investors and customers.

-Risk appetite statement:

-The articulation in written form of the aggregate level and types of risk that a firm is willing to accept in order to achieve its business objectives.
+The RAF should consider material risks to the financial institution, as well as to the institution's reputation vis-à-vis policyholders, depositors, investors and customers.
+The RAF aligns with the institution's strategy. - Risk appetite The articulation in written form of the aggregate level and types of risk that a financial institution is willing to accept, or to avoid, in order to achieve its business objectives.
 It includes qualitative statements as well as quantitative measures expressed relative to earnings, capital, risk measures, liquidity and other relevant measures as appropriate.
-It should also address more difficult to quantify risks such as reputation and money laundering and financing of terrorism risks, as well as business ethics and conduct.

-Risk capacity:

-The maximum level of risk the firm can assume before breaching constraints determined by regulatory capital and liquidity needs and its obligations, also from a conduct perspective, to depositors, policyholders, other customers, and shareholders.
+It should also address more difficult to quantify risks such as reputation and conduct risks as well as money laundering and unethical practices. - Risk capacity: The maximum level of risk the financial institution can assume given its current level of resources before breaching constraints determined by regulatory capital and liquidity needs, the operational environment (e.g. technical infrastructure, risk management capabilities, expertise) and obligations, also from a conduct perspective, to depositors, policyholders, shareholders, fixed income investors, as well as other customers and stakeholders.

-Risk appetite:3

-The aggregate level and types of risk a firm is willing to assume within its risk capacity to achieve its strategic objectives and business plan.

-Risk limits:

-Quantitative measures based on forward looking assumptions that allocate the firm's aggregate risk appetite statement (e.g. measure of loss or negative events) to business lines, legal entities, specific risk categories, concentrations, and as appropriate, other levels.
+- Risk appetite:3 The aggregate level and types of risk a financial institution is willing to assume within its risk capacity to achieve its strategic objectives and business plan. - Risk limits: Quantitative measures based on forward looking assumptions that allocate the financial institution's aggregate risk appetite statement (e.g. measure of loss or negative events) to business lines, legal entities as relevant, specific risk categories, concentrations, and as appropriate, other levels. - Risk profile: Point in time assessment of the financial institution's gross and, as appropriate, net risk exposures (after taking into account mitigants) aggregated within and across each relevant risk category based on forward looking assumptions.

-Risk profile:

-Point in time assessment of the firm's net risk exposures (after taking into account mitigants) aggregated within and across each relevant risk category based on forward looking assumptions.